80% of river plastic

 Interceptor Original

 The Interceptor Original is our first river cleanup technology.
 The Interceptor Original is a high-tech solution with solar-powered mechanics, smart processing, and connectivity for easy performance tracking.
 It is designed for series production, and in December 2020, we entered a partnership with Konecranes to begin manufacturing for more locations.
 Due to its autonomous and large cleaning capacity, this is the primary technology we evaluate for feasibility in any new river we plan to tackle.
-We currently have deployed this technology in six locations: Indonesia, Malaysia, the Dominican Republic, Vietnam, USA (California), and Thailand.
+We currently have deployed this technology in six locations: Indonesia, Malaysia, the Dominican Republic, Vietnam, USA, and Thailand.
 To learn more, visit our Interceptor Original page:

 Boyan Slat and Interceptor 004 in the Dominican Republic